-- Steam iron on hot setting.
+- Spray with starch and steam iron on hot setting.

 - Look inside the garment.
 If the seams are neat and finished and it's a straight skirt, you're good to go.
 If it's an A-line or part of the skirt is too wide, cut up the sides of the skirt and sew seams as instructed below, as you would with fabric off the bolt.